Before answering these questions, we first need to understand what PCB thickness is.

 PCB thickness refers to the thickness after the board is completed.

 The nominal thickness of copper-clad laminate is 0.5, 0.7, 0.8, 1.0, 1.2, 1.5, 1.6, 2.0, 2.4, 3.2, and 6.4 mm.

 The nominal thickness of paper-based copper-clad laminates is from 0.7 to 1.5 mm.

 Part 1: The Standard PCB Copper Thickness

 When we talk about thickness in copper in the realization of printed circuits, we mean the thickness of the tracks and the pads, whether they are internal or external to the layers.

-PCB copper thickness is generally divided into 1oz (35µm), 2oz (70µm), 3oz (105µm).
+PCB copper thickness is generally divided into 1oz (35µm), 2oz (70µm), and 3oz (105µm).
 Of course, the copper thickness depends on what kind of board you make.
-The copper thickness for switching power supply with the high current is 2oz.
+The copper thickness for switching the power supply with the high current is 2oz.
 For the signal transfer, generally, 1oz of thickness is enough.
 Below are the details.

 - The normal double panel is 1oz.

 - Multilayer board inner layer is generally 1/2oz 1/3oz outer layer 1oz 1/2oz 1/3oz.